SRCH2/srch2-ngn/documentation/docs/index.md

 }
 ```

-The `getIndexName()` function returns the name of this index.
+The `getIndexName()` function returns the name of the index.
 The
 `getSchema()` function returns a `Schema` object, which includes a
 list of fields with their types.
 The values returned for these two
-methods should **never** change.
+methods should *never* change.

 Whenever a schema is defined in the `getSchema()` function, it must
-**always** contain a primary key field.
+contain a primary key field.
 The value of this field should
 be unique for each record in the index.
 In addition to the primary
 key, there are three other fields related to movies: two fields that are searchable and one
 that is refining.
 A "searchable" field has textual data that will be
-searched in a search query.
+searched in a query.
 A "refining" field is for storing data values that can be used
-for query filtering and post-processing.
+for filtering and post-processing.
 For instance, we can use the
 "year" refining attribute to specify a predicate "year > 2005" on
 search results, or use it to sort the results.
 The values of refining and searchable
-fields can be retrieved from the search results returned by
+fields can be retrieved from the results returned by
-the search server. `Field` objects can be obtained by the
+the server. `Field` objects can be obtained by the
 static factory method of the `Field` class.

 For a searchable field, an additional parameter can be passed as
 the field's boost value, which is a relevance number that can be used in the ranking function
 to compute the relevance of each answer.
-Its default value is one.
+Its default value is 1.
-Here, the boost value of the field `title` is set to be 3,  while
+In our running example, the boost value of the field `title` is set to be 3,  while
 the value for the field `genre` is the default value 1.
 Check [this
   page](http://srch2.com/documentation/ranking) for more
   information about how the engine ranks results.

 A `Schema` instance is obtained by the static factory method of the
 `Schema` class.
 The order of arguments is important when creating a
-default `Schema` object: the first parameter is **always** the primary
+default `Schema` object: the first parameter is *always* the primary
-key and any subsequent parameters are the rest of the fields you
+key, and the subsequent parameters are the rest of the fields, in no
-define, in no particular order.
+particular order.

-Next let us show how to form records to be inserted in the movie
+Next we show how to form records to be inserted in the movie
 index.
-The following method generates a `JSONArray` instance consistent with the schema:
+The following method generates a `JSONArray` instance
+consistent with the schema:

 ```
     public static JSONArray getAFewRecordsToInsert() {